top of page

 MICHAEL: No, I look for a good story.
 Your script is 50% of your picture.
 I want the scripts strong enough that the audience will enjoy the trip.

-Another great lesson on story came from interviewing Jamie Lee Curtis regarding her NY Times best-selling children's books.
+Another great lesson on story came from interviewing Jamie Lee Curtis regarding her New York Times best-selling children's books.
 Kevin focused on Where Do Balloons Go?

-Jamie's book examines this "letting go" moment many experienced as a child -- the loss of a balloon far, far up into the sky.
+Jamie's story and title explore this "letting go" moment many experienced as a child -- the loss of a balloon far, far up into the sky ...

-In Amazon book reviews, adults (including a hospice nurse) praise this moment's subtext.
-They note loss comes in different forms, from divorce and death.
+In Amazon book reviews, adults like a hospice-nurse praise this story and note this journey is all part of life.
+They note loss comes in different forms: divorce, death, and more.

 Creative Commons and Wikipedia license.
 Not endorsed.
 Newman photo credit LMattoz.
 Douglas photo kindly provided by Allen Burry.
 Curtis photo credit: Gage Skidmore.
 For educational purposes, UCLA